Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 ![Storybook UI](images/storybook_components.png)

-So with that end-users will use the sidebar to choose an interesting widget, change its appearance through a list of inputs in the editing panel, change the theme using the toggle theme button, and view an actual result in the preview.
+So with that end-users will use the sidebar to choose an interested widget, change its appearance through a list of inputs in the editing panel, change the theme using the toggle theme button, and view an actual result in the preview.

 ### Program
 > Detailed solution description to class/method level.